-(1) There is insufficient scientific data at this time, to determine with any specificity the location of areas having a critical recharging effect on aquifers used for potable water within the boundary of Chelan County.
+- (1) There is insufficient scientific data at this time, to determine with any specificity the location of areas having a critical recharging effect on aquifers used for potable water within the boundary of Chelan County.
 However, the best available science suggests that an aquifer susceptibility determination will allow Chelan County to designate critical aquifer recharge areas using a conservative approach, which provides a worst case scenario for contaminant movement into and through the subsurface.
-Therefore, any area found via this chapter to be an area having a medium or high aquifer vulnerability susceptibility rating shall be designated a critical aquifer recharge area (CARA)., and a map or maps maintained by the-Chelan County department of building/fire safety and planning shall set forth such areas.

-(2) In addition, sole source aquifer recharge areas designated pursuant to the Federal Safe Drinking Water Act, areas established for special protection pursuant to a groundwater management program, Chapters 90.44, 90.48 and 90.54 RCW, and Chapters 173-100 and 173-200 WAC; areas designated for wellhead protection pursuant to the Federal Safe Drinking Water Act{72} and aquifer recharge areas mapped and identified by a qualified groundwater professionalscientist and available from Chelan County shall also be designated as critical aquifer recharge areas.
+Therefore, any area found via this chapter to be an area having a medium or high aquifer vulnerability rating shall be designated a critical aquifer recharge area (CARA). - (2) In addition, sole source aquifer recharge areas designated pursuant to the Federal Safe Drinking Water Act, areas established for special protection pursuant to a groundwater management program, Chapters 90.44, 90.48 and 90.54 RCW, and Chapters 173-100 and 173-200 WAC; areas designated for wellhead protection pursuant to the Federal Safe Drinking Water Act; and aquifer recharge areas mapped and identified by a qualified groundwater professional and available from Chelan County shall also be designated as critical aquifer recharge areas.